unicode-org/message-format-wg/spec/formatting.md

   Example: `{$user}`

-- Expression with no Operand: U+003A COLON `:` followed by the Expression Name
+- Standalone expression with no Operand: U+003A COLON `:` followed by the Expression Name

   Example: `{:platform}`

-- Markup start: U+002B PLUS SIGN `+` followed by the MarkupStart Name
+- Opening expression with no Operand: U+002B PLUS SIGN `+` followed by the Expression Name

   Example: `{+tag}`

-- Markup end: U+002D HYPHEN-MINUS `-` followed by the MarkupEnd Name
+- Closing expression with no Operand: U+002D HYPHEN-MINUS `-` followed by the Expression Name

   Example: `{-tag}`